relaypro-open/dog/README.md

 ## What is dog?

-dog is a firewall management system designed to manage hundreds+ of servers.
+dog is a distributed firewall management system designed to manage hundreds+ of per-server firewalls.

-Think of it as your guard dog.
+dog is your network guard dog.

 ## Why dog?